Claualvarez/fires/README.md

 #               FiRES (Find Repeated Elements in Structure):              #
 #   A computational method for de novo identification of repeats    #

+FiRES relies on a topology-independent structure alignment method to identify repeating elements in protein structure.
+FiRES can be used for the discovery of proteins containing similar structural elements with very low sequence identity (less than 20%)

 ## Benchmark:
 https://github.com/Claualvarez/Internal_structure_similarity_benchmark